 - Choose your bank.
 Research the terms and yields of different online savings accounts to find one that fits your needs.

 - Gather your documents.
 This includes a government-issued ID, your Social Security number, and proof of residence/mailing address.

 - Submit an application.
 Fill out an application online with your personal information.

 - Fund your account.
 Transfer funds into your online savings account and include at least the minimum balance amount.

 Recommended Online Savings Accounts

-• Earn 0.61% APY with interest compounded daily and no monthly fees with the Axos Bank High Yield Savings account
+• Earn up to 0.61% APY with interest compounded daily and no monthly fees with the Axos Bank High Yield Savings account

 • No minimum balance requirements